 The servicing area of lake Louise is nice too.
 You can enjoy nice baked goods and dining here.

 Population: 7847 (2016)

-Banff is the resort town located within Banff National Park.
+Banff is a resort town located within Banff National Park.
 Inside the town, you will find hotels and many restaurants (along Banff Avenue) to enjoy your stay.
-From multi-national cuisines, fine dining and local breweries, Banff Ave has it all.
+From multi-national cuisines to fine dining, and local breweries, Banff Ave has it all.

-Few steps away from Cascade Gardens is the Cave and Basin Historic Site and the Upper Banff Hot Springs.
+A few steps away from Cascade Gardens are the Cave and Basin Historic Site and the Upper Banff Hot Springs.
 Without a car, you can just explore walking and easy hiking and biking trails nearby (like the Marsh Loop and Vermillion lakes).

 Population: 2700 (2016)

 Nestled in the foothills of the Canadian Rockies is the town of Black Diamond.
 It is home to Canada’s best ranch counties.
 Black Diamond came into prominence in the early 20th century due to the discovery of coal beds nearby, hence the name.

 Black Diamond is more of a drive-by town to enjoy from Calgary and Okotoks.
 You can stay in either city.

 Devon is located very close to Edmonton, about 26 km (16 miles) southwest of the capital city.
 It is named after the Devonian formations from the Paleozoic era.
 This area is populated and is located near the Edmonton International Airport in Leduc.

 The town came into existence in the mid-20th century, when one of the largest oil discoveries in the world was found here.